veniamin-ilmer/veniamin-ilmer.github.io/about.md

 Example of things I study are programming, analog electronics, mathematics, food health, wealth management, and basic linguistics.

 I frequently question my fundamental assumptions about everything.
 Why is 0 * any number equal to 0?
 Are milk and eggs actually healthy?
 Why do computers work with 1 and 0 electric signals, and not 1, 0, and -1?
+And although I enjoy thinking about these things for hours, I hate sitting indoors all day.

 I have always prided myself about being physically fit (while being a nerd at the same time).
 When I was younger I did gymnastics, rock climbing, and parkour.
 Now-a-days, I just go out for long walks.
 They make me feel good.
 I look forward to being to doing outdoor activites with my kids as they grow up.